VariantSync/Vatras/src/CC.lagda.md

 ≈→≚ {A} {a} {b} a≈b =
     ≈→⊂̌ {A} {a} {b} a≈b
   , ≈→⊂̌ {A} {b} {a} (Eq.sym a≈b)
--- We have to list the implicit parameters here because they are swapped for the second direction.
 ```

 Finally we get the alternative proof of `D ⟨ e ∷ [] ⟩ ≚ e`: